 In the event we do not have a helmet available or do not have one in your correct size; you won’t be able to participate in the training course and will be asked to leave and forfeit your paid tuition.

 7. Rain Gear: (if there is a chance of rain).

 The Motorcycle Safety Foundation (MSF) is the internationally recognized developer of the comprehensive, research-based, Rider Education and Training System (MSF RETS).
-RETS curricula promotes lifelong-learning for motorcyclists and continuous professional development for certified Rider Coaches and other trainers.
-MSF also actively participates in government relations, safety research, public awareness campaigns and the provision of technical assistance to state training and licensing programs.
+RETS curricula promote lifelong-learning for motorcyclists and continuous professional development for certified Rider Coaches and other trainers.
+MSF also actively participates in government relations, safety research, public awareness campaigns, and the provision of technical assistance to state training and licensing programs.

 1080 S. Silver Springs Road

 Cape Girardeau, MO 63705

 573.334.0826 Ext.
 6513